Willi Veller: Life and work

 Wilhelm Veller, known as Willi, was born in Witten, Province of Westphalia as the son of an independent businessman.
 After attending Volksschule and the Oberrealschule, he enlisted and fought at the beginning of World War I. He was wounded three times and promoted to sergeant.
 He was named an officer candidate in 1915.
 In 1916, became a prisoner of war in Russia, where he was held in prison in Siberia.
 He was able to flee after the Russian Revolution and return to Germany, where he returned to his old regiment.
 While on leave, he enrolled at the University of Bonn, where he later received a doctorate in philosophy.
 In August 1918, he joined the replacement pilots division in Altenburg.
 After the war, Veller returned home and worked in his father's business, taking it over in 1928, after his father died.
 He went bankrupt in 1930.

 He joined the Nazi Party in 1924 and became a member of the Sturmabteilung, better known by as the SA.
 Veller reached the rank of an SA Brigade Führer and was named the SA Führer for the Düsseldorf sub-district.
 During the later years of the Weimar Republic, Veller, then SA Führer, took part in numerous political beer hall brawls, street fights and fisticuffs, both with political opponents and rivals within the Nazi movement.
 Later, bragging to Gregor Strasser in a February 1933 letter, he wrote that during the Weimar era, he political activities caused him to be brought before court more than thirty times, eight for assault and battery.
 Karl Ibach described Veller in his street fighting days as a "ruthless cutthroat".
 In November 1929, Veller became a city councilor in Wuppertal, remaining until 1933.

-In the 1930 federal election, Veller was a Nazi Party candidate for election district 22 (Düsseldorf east) and was elected to the Reichstag and remained a member until November 1933.
-The most important event in which Veller took part as an elected representative was the passage of the Enabling Act of March 1933, which formed the legal basis for the establishment of the Nazi dictatorship.
+In the September 1930 parliamentary election, Veller was elected as a Nazi Party deputy to the Reichstag for electoral constituency 22 (Düsseldorf East) and retained this seat until November 1933.
+The most important legislative event in which Veller took part was the passage of the Enabling Act of March 1933, which formed the legal basis for the establishment of the Nazi dictatorship.